Building a Corpus

 What not to automate

-• Deciding what to include and exclude — selection criteria require human judgment about relevance
+• Deciding what to include and exclude.
+Selection criteria require human judgment about relevance.

-• Coding and categorization — even if you use software like NVivo or Atlas.ti, the intellectual work of coding is yours
+• Coding and categorization.
+Even if you use software like NVivo or Atlas.ti, the intellectual work of coding is yours.

-• Evaluating quality and relevance — automated tools cannot assess whether a text is substantively relevant to your argument
+• Evaluating quality and relevance.
+Automated tools cannot assess whether a text is substantively relevant to your argument.

 Structuring Your Thesis

-In your methodology chapter, you should cover the following:
+In your methodology chapter, cover these points.

 Selection criteria